Personal Property Reforms

 Personal property used by businesses has been subject to taxation in Michigan.
 Starting with the 2014 assessment year, an exemption was created for the personal property owned by businesses if the true cash value of the personal property owned, leased, or possessed by the business or a related party is less than $80,000 within the assessment jurisdiction.
 This exemption has become known informally as the "small taxpayer" exemption.
 The exemption is only for commercial and industrial personal property.

-To claim this exemption, the business must annually file Form 5076 ,Small Business Property Tax Exemption Claim Under MCL 211.9o (PDF) with the Assessing Department no later than February 20th of each year.
+To claim this exemption, the business must file Form 5076 ,Small Business Property Tax Exemption Claim Under MCL 211.9o (PDF) with the Assessing Department no later than February 20th of each year.
+Once filed, it is no longer necessary to file every year unless the true cash value of the company exceeds $80,000.
 Property owners who file this affidavit are not required to file a Personal Property Statement.
 Taxpayers are required to maintain books and records for four years after filing an affidavit claiming the exemption; penalties apply for fraudulent exemption claims.

 Eligible Manufacturing Personal Property Exemption